alex6480/StudyCards/docs/study_draft.md

 **Redraw time:** The time within a study session that a card should be shown again.
 **Study new card limit (default 15):** The number of new cards (cards that have not been studied before) that will be put into a study deck.
 **Study total card limit (default 30):** The number of cards in a study deck **Understanding level** This is an internal score that indicates how comfortable the user is with a certain card.
 This score is used when calculating a new due date.
 Algorithm is still undecided.
-Preferably the algorithm should have the following properties:
-1. It goes to infinity
-2. For low understanding scores, the gap between due dates increases whenever the score is increased
-3. For high understanding scores, the gap between due dates decreases when the score is increased (but still stays positive).

 ## Before beginning a study session
 The user can do the following: